 Hiya.
 I'm Neea, I'm 29 years old and I'm from Finland.
-I currently work part time as an after school club leader for 7-8 year olds, and I live in a small town near Helsinki with my 8-year-old Shetland Sheepdog.
+I'm currently a part time student of various things related to foreign languages and cultures, and I live in a small town near Helsinki with my 9-year-old Shetland Sheepdog.
 His name is Waldo and he's the cutest and floofiest in all the land and I love him lots. ♡♡♡

 My hobbies are drawing and painting, all kinds of crafts (from cardmaking and snail mail letters and postcards to woodworking and pottery), reading, writing, enjoying nature, traveling abroad and learning about different cultures and learning languages.
-I'm currently learning Latvian, Estonian and Korean, and I speak a handful of other languages (some more, some less).
-I'm also a long time kpop fan (one of the sensible ones, because I don't have the time nor the energy to be insanely obsessed lol).
+I'm currently learning Latvian and Korean while trying not to forget my Swedish. 🇫🇮🇬🇧🇸🇪🇱🇻🇪🇪🇰🇷🇯🇵🇩🇪🇪🇸🇫🇷

 I'm currently in the process of writing a prehistoric lesbian fantasy novel, and at this rate it will be approximately five hundred years before it's finished, because I tend to procrastinate by drawing maps and people and landscapes from the story... :D